enpointe/activity/README.md

 * Add mechanism for prepopulating database with Exercises
 * Examine whether view code should have some context cancel in it.
 See [Stack Overflow question](https://stackoverflow.com/questions/47179024/how-to-check-if-a-request-was-cancelled)
 * JWT secret key needs to be configurable.
-    * Consider creating a cli interface for this
+    * Consider creating configuration file for this
 * Need to create an initial admin user in order for http interfaces to function.
     * Consider creating a cli interface for this
 * perm authorization is a bit comberson.
 Consider adding a simple RBAC authorization on methods or